 Your Federal financial need is determined by filing the Free Application for Federal Student Aid (FAFSA), available on the web at http://www.fafsa.gov.
 Our school code # for the FAFSA is 001397.
 You also must file the FAFSA to have your eligibility determined for the federal student loans or for your parent to apply for the federal parent PLUS loan.

 “Is there Merit Aid available?”

-Lyme Academy College of Fine Arts offers substantial scholarships as well as need-based assistance.
-All students who complete the application process are considered for scholarships with priority given to those who complete the application process by February 15.
+Lyme Academy College of Fine Arts offers merit scholarships as well as need-based assistance.
+All students who complete the Admissions application process are considered for merit scholarships with priority given to those who complete the application process by February 15.
 Students are notified of their financial aid awards, including scholarships, shortly after being offered admission to the College, presuming that all the necessary paperwork has been submitted.

-The College qualifies for Veterans Benefits for those who meet the criteria.
-If you are a veteran, you should first determine if you qualify for Educational Benefits, and then what your benefits will cover by contacting the VA.
-Information to determine your eligibility for Educational benefits is available on-line at http://www.gibill.va.gov/.
+If you are a veteran, you should first determine if you qualify for Veterans educational benefits and what your benefits will cover by contacting Veterans Affairs to speak with your VA counselor.
+Information regarding eligibility for Veterans educational benefits is available on-line at http://www.gibill.va.gov.

 More information is available in our Useful links for Veteran Students http://www.newhaven.edu/Veteran-Student-Services/useful-links-for-veteran-students/